humanestandards/home/content/play/fair-play-powers.md

 ## 🤔 Problem Solving & Decision Management

-Here is a Practical example on how to Practice with the Humane Powers Format:
+Here is a Practical example on how to Practice with the Fair-Play Powers Format:

 1. We **choose a Topic** we wish to assess (Resolve).
 A matter of importance for us - one we care to reach a certain Decision and Solve a Problem.